Adad650/discordBot-v1/README.md

 # Discord Time & Weather Bot

-A Discord bot that tells the time and weather using slash commands.
+A Discord bot that tells the time and weather using slash commands or text commands.

 ## Setup